Dan-Andrei-Iliescu/phd-thesis/bibliography/Bouchacourt2018MultiLevelVA.md

 Semi-supervised models use an extra conditioning variable (which sometimes appears and sometimes not) to help disentanglement.
 The conditioning variable can be either discrete [Kingma2014SemisupervisedLW](https://api.semanticscholar.org/CorpusID:6377199) or continuous [Narayanaswamy2017LearningDR](https://api.semanticscholar.org/CorpusID:5024767).

 There are models which learn representations invariant to an observed label.
 [Alemi2017DeepVI](https://api.semanticscholar.org/CorpusID:7167114) uses the Information Bottleneck (IB) [Tishby2000TheIB](https://api.semanticscholar.org/CorpusID:8936496) principle to train the invariance.
 [Louizos2016TheVF](https://api.semanticscholar.org/CorpusID:215827094) encourages independence between the representation and the sensitive variable by maximising the Maximum Mean Discrepancy (MMD), while [Edwards2016CensoringRW](https://api.semanticscholar.org/CorpusID:4986726) use adversarial training.
 [Chen2017VariationalLA](https://api.semanticscholar.org/CorpusID:15534684) choose which part of the data to encode, and use an autoregressive model for the rest.

+## Quantitative Evaluation

+> *In order to quantitatively evaluate the disentanglement power of ML- VAE, we use the style latent code S and content latent code C as features for a classification task.
+The quality of the disentanglement is high if the content C is informative about the class, while the style S is not.*